rest-feeds/rest-feeds/README.md

 The limit is defined by the server.

 The feed endpoint _must_ add a `next` link to every returned item.
-The `next` Link must return all subsequent items.
+The `next` Link must return subsequent items.

+The feed endpoint _must_ implement [long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling).
+If the server has no newer items, the server holds the request open until a new item arrive and then immediatelly send the response.
+The server _should_ send an empty response, if no new item arrived after N seconds (5 seconds recommended).

 ## Client Behaviour